rogers-obrien-rad/api-alchemy/documents/session2/s2_notes.md

 _Procore is a cloud-based construction management platform that provides tools for project management, collaboration, scheduling, and financial management._
 * Procore provides permissions templates that sometimes can only be applied on a per-person basis meaning that.
 * If we wanted to specify _everyone's_ permissions for a given project, someone would have to go through each individual and update their permissions.
 * We can use the Procore API to do this for us by automating the process.
 We still have to go one-by-one, but the computer can change someone's permissions in a matter of milliseconds while it might take a user 10 seconds to do the same process (not to mention it would be incredibly boring).

+### ❔ What are the two main types of API architecture?

-### Slide 6: API Architecture
+### Slide 10: API Architecture
 _How the rules of an API are setup to ensure smooth communication_

 #### SOAP (Simple Object Access Protocol):